 1) Remove negativity

 Negativity is contagious and can quickly kill the morale of any team.
-It’s likely you have several people in your workplace who are sometimes guilty of this.
+It’s likely you have several people in your company who are sometimes guilty of this.
 You need to identify who they are, advise they cut back on their negative attitude, and encourage them to be more open to new ideas and working better with others.
 While you can’t change a person’s views overnight, you can gently nudge them towards a more opened minded approach to how they communicate with others.

 You also must acknowledge that your organization can also play a part in the role of a motivation killer.
 An autocratic management style can slowly take it’s toll on even the most positive employees if they feel underappreciated.